Traces On Diagram Algebras I: Free Partition Quantum Groups, Random Lattice Paths And Random Walks On Trees: Traces on diagram algebras associated to free easy quantum groups

 We will describe the representations of the finite-dimensional algebras $A_{(\cB,\delta)}(n), \ n\geq 1$ in a way that is similar to the standard description of Temperley-Lieb representations through link states.

-\begin{definition} A $n$-\emph{link state} for $\cB$ is a partition of $n$ points into pairs and singletons of two types called \emph{proper singletons} and \emph{defects}.
-A defect is not allowed to be braced by a pair, i.e. if $i<j < k$ and $i$ and $k$ are paired, then $j$ must be a proper singleton.
-A $(n,d)$-link state for $\cB$ is a $n$-link state with $d$ defects. \end{definition}
+\begin{definition} \begin{itemize} \item A $n$-\emph{link state} for $\cB$ is a partition of $n$ points into pairs and two types of singletons: \emph{proper singletons} and \emph{defects}.
+Pictorially, a defect is labelled by an arrowhead while a proper singleton is not.
+A singleton that is braced by a pair is not allowed to be a defect, i.e. if $j$ is a singleton, $i<j < k$ and $i$ and $k$ are paired, then $j$ must be a proper singleton.
+A singleton that is not braced by a pair is allowed to be either a defect or a proper singleton. \item A $(n,d)$-link state for $\cB$ is a $n$-link state with $d$ defects and the set of $(n,d)$-link states is denoted by $\cL_{(n,d)}$. \end{itemize} \end{definition}

 $n$-Link states for $\cB$ arise as upper halves of projective partitions in $\cB(n,n)$ (as defined in \cite{FrWe16}) when we cut them across a horizontal line in the middle of the diagram.
 A diagramatic example in which defects are marked by arrows is depicted in Figure \ref{fig.link} below.